 Cookies are tiny little files that websites use to store data about its visitors.
 These cookies, which are saved to the user’s computer, contain important information about the user and their activity on the site, such as remembering if they have already visited a particular web page before, or if they have chosen to have their username and password stored to save them from logging in each time.

-There are various type of cookies that can be set by a website, which are looked at in more detail below.
+There is various type of cookies that can be set by a website, which is looked at in more detail below.